NeuromatchAcademy/precourse/CODE_OF_CONDUCT.md

-Neuromatch Academy reserves the right to update this Code of Conduct at any time and without notice.
+Neuromatch, Inc. reserves the right to update this Code of Conduct at any time and without notice.